dojojon/SpookyHouse/readme.md

 ## Making the Game

 Instructions on making the game have been broken up into small steps.
 You should start at step 1 with an empty game.py file.
 Each step has instructions documented below.
 Each step has a starting file that you can use if you have got lost.
 You can use these to compare your code to a working version.
-The staring files are contained in the folders named step00 through step12.
+The staring files are contained in the folders named step00 through step11.
+The step 12 folder contains the final game.

 ### Game Assets